shannonsequeira/PRODIGY_SD_01/README.md

 - Prompt the user to input a temperature value and select the original unit of measurement
 - Convert the input temperature to the other two units (Celsius, Fahrenheit, Kelvin)
 - Display the converted values to the user

+### Languages and Tools:

+- JavaScript/HTML/CSS: Create a web-based application using Bootstrap framework